bsdimer/eRx-consento/README.md

 GET https://consento-erx.kubocloud.io/fhir/MedicationRequest?patient.identifier=<identifier.value>&_include=*&_revinclude=*

 You will receive a Bundle with the same resources as it was in the previous requests but with one additional.
-The DocumentReference resource specifies the metadata of a  ...
+The DocumentReference resource specifies the metadata of the prescription attached as file.

 ##### Medication dispense workflow

+The actual dispense should be performed by the following request.
+//ToDo:

 ##### Additional resources
 - eRx-ui Swagger - https://consento-erx.kubocloud.io/erx-ui/swagger-ui/